UserDna95/Supply-Chain-Dashboard-3/README.md

 2) Transpose sales_channel values (in-store, online, distributor, and wholesale) from column to row to attach the warehouse information or store information with the correct sales_channel.
 So, in-store sales have a store_id, store_branch, and store_location, but a null or 0 value for warehouse-related information.

 3) Raw data dates did not follow logic where Procured Date, Order Date, Ship Date, and Delivery Date are in order from oldest to newest dates.
-I created new dates using data validation and the randomizer function with DAX.
+I created new dates using data validation and the rand() function with DAX.

   ```